shaikmohammadayesha/Sweethome/README.md

-Here I can create A Food Store Which Can Order Different Recipes And Learn Categories Of Food Available.
-Description: 1.Food is any substance consumed to provide nutritional support and energy to an organism.
-2.It can be raw, processed or formulated and is consumed orally by animals for growth, health or pleasure.
-3.Food is mainly composed of water, lipids, proteins and carbohydrates.
+Here I can create A Furniture Store Which Can Order Different Furnitures And Learn Categories Of Furnitures Available.
+Description: 1.Furniture is basically the bones of any room’s design 2.The right furniture can spectacularly transform the available space in any room and add long-lasting beauty to it.
+3.We provide you the best furniture that makse interior amazing

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website